Alpha Flight: Omega Flight

-Sasquatch, Guardian, Vindicator, Shaman, Major Mapleleaf, and both Pucks are attacked and killed by a new villain, the Collective (inhabiting the body of postal worker Michael Pointer), in New Avengers #16.
-Pointer continues on to the United States, leaving their bodies in the Yukon Territory.
+Sasquatch, Guardian, Vindicator, Shaman, Major Mapleleaf, and Puck are attacked and killed by a new villain, the Collective (inhabiting the body of postal worker Michael Pointer), in New Avengers #16.

 The Alpha Flight title was relaunched as Omega Flight in April, 2007 as a five-issue mini-series.
-The new series was written by Michael Avon Oeming and drawn by Scott Kolins.
-The current roster includes Beta Ray Bill, U.S. Agent, Arachne, Talisman, and Michael Pointer in a suit that looks like Guardian's uniform.
+The series was written by Michael Avon Oeming and drawn by Scott Kolins.
+The roster includes Beta Ray Bill, U.S. Agent, Arachne, Talisman, and Michael Pointer.
 Sasquatch appears as the group's recruiter and leader.
 Since the mini-series, the team disbanded.
-Beta Ray Bill exited; U.S. Agent joined Hank Pym's new Avengers team; Pointer, now calling himself Omega, joined Norman Osborn's Dark X-Men; and Julia Carpenter became the new Madame Web.
+Beta Ray Bill exited; U.S. Agent joined Hank Pym's new Avengers team; Pointer, now calling himself Omega, joined the Dark X-Men; and Julia Carpenter became the new Madame Web.

-"Chaos War"

 Fred Van Lente, Greg Pak and Mark Paniccia at a signing for Alpha Flight, vol. 4 #1 at Midtown Comics Downtown in Manhattan, June 18, 2011.

-In the 2010 storyline Chaos War, the four mainstay surviving members of Alpha Flight (Snowbird, Aurora, Northstar and Sasquatch) are reunited with Guardian, Vindicator, Shaman and Marrina Smallwood returning from the grave after Amatsu-Mikaboshi's victory in the death realms.
-The group bands together to fight the Great Beasts.
-Amatsu-Mikaboshi impales the Great Beasts.
-The resurrected members of Alpha Flight remain among the living after the defeat of Amatsu-Mikaboshi.
-At the same time, Puck appears in the "Wolverine Goes to Hell" storyline in Wolverine (2010), beginning in issue #2.